-Hospital specific targets were derived based on the different types Fraser health operates (Teaching Hospitals, Large, Medium Notes: and Small size community hospitals) as specified by the Canadian Institute of Health information (CIHI), and each site historical performance.
+Notes: Hospital specific targets were derived based on the different types Fraser health operates (Teaching Hospitals, Large, Medium and Small size community hospitals) as specified by the Canadian Institute of Health information (CIHI), and each site historical performance.

-Fraser Health's 2022/23 year-to-date performance for in-hospital acquired delirium is 11.9.
-Four sites (Fraser Canon, Langley Memorial, Mission Memorial and Peace Arch) are meeting their internal targets.
+Fraser Health's 2022/23 performance for in-hospital acquired delirium is 12.1.
+Three sites (Fraser Canon, Langley Memorial and Peace Arch) are meeting their internal targets.
 We will continue to work with our sites and programs to promote best practice prevention strategies, early recognition of delirium, and the identification of high-risk patients.